Build a Multi-Language Dynamic Website with Laravel Localization

 Language code is unique, example, 'en' (English), 'fr'(French), 'es'(Spanish), 'ar'(Arabic), 'hi'(Hindi).

-Let us now run the Laravel migration to create the custom and the Laravel default tables.
+Now run Laravel migration to create the custom and the Laravel default tables.
 Run the below command from the project folder to create the tables:

 php artisan migrate